-Aycliffe of course has a Saxon name meaning ‘oak clearing’ – it was originally called Acley – and was a felled area in a great oak woodland that stood in the district.
-It was in later times that one part of Aycliffe’s Saxon estate was acquired by a Viking called Scule.
+Aycliffe of course has a Saxon name meaning ‘oak clearing’.
+It was originally called Acley and was part of a felled area in a great oak woodland that stood in the district.
+In later times one part of Aycliffe’s Saxon estate was acquired by a Viking called Scule which is why we have the neighbouring village of School Aycliffe.

 To the north and east of Aycliffe the River Skerne winds its way southward through the flat, sparsely populated and historically poorly drained lands to the south of Sedgefield.
 The river, which has its source near Trimdon, is always little more than a large stream, only becoming a small river in the Darlington area as it approaches the River Tees.